 Cellebrite Certified Mobile Examiner Certification FAQ

-The CCME is Cellebrite’s top certification; it certifies that mobile device examiners have attained a level of mastery in the discipline of mobile device forensic investigation methodology as well as a high degree of proficiency with Cellebrite’s Physical Analyzer software and a high level of working and practical knowledge regarding Cellebrite’s UFED technology.
-The examination tests basic knowledge, tool knowledge, and practical experience using three popular mobile device operating systems including Android, iOS, and Blackberry.
-CCME certification indicates that an investigator is a skilled mobile device examiner.
+The CCME certification program is a capstone certification program for Cellebrite’s core mobile forensic track.
+This certification program is designed to measure the knowledge, skills, and abilities of certification candidates based on the completion of time-limited practical exercises and a proctored knowledge-based examination.
+Earning the CCME certifies that mobile device examiners have attained a level of mastery in the discipline of mobile device forensic investigation methodology as well as a high degree of proficiency with Cellebrite’s Physical Analyzer software.
+Earning the CCME requires a high level of working and practical knowledge regarding Cellebrite’s UFED technology.
+The certification program tests basic knowledge, tool knowledge, and practical experience using two popular mobile device operating systems including Android and iOS.

 What are the prerequisites?

 At the time of initial application, the applicant must possess the following valid certificates: